TonyPhipps/Games/Magic/cardconjurer.md

 # Proxy an Existing Card
-- Copy Card Name
+- Copy the card name
-- Import / Save
+- Navigate to Import / Save'
+- Check "Include all unique prints as options"
 - Click text box under "Import a real card by name"
     - Paste Card Name
-    - Under "Automatically update frame" select a preferred frame type
+    - Under "Automatically update frame" select a preferred frame type (probably "Borderless (Alt) (Universes Beyond))
+- For Borderless frames, you may need to adjust stuff:
+	- Under "Drag to Reorder Frame Images" see if "Multicolored Legend Crown" or similar is failing to load.
+ 		- If so, hit the "X", uncheck "Auto Load", and find the frame element, then re-add it.

 # Changing Art
 - Upload image to imgur.com